 Ever wondered what that sweeping tail means?
-Few people are aware that cats actually use their tails to communicate in all kinds of ways.
-If you know what to look for, you can learn a great deal about your cat’s intentions and state of mind, just by carefully observing.
+Few people are aware that cats actually use their tails to communicate all kinds of messages.
+With the right knowledge, a careful observer can learn a great deal about their cat’s intentions and state of mind.